simplyaltis/SimplyAltis-AltisLife/README.md

 - Added official SimplyAltis SAPD vehicle skins by Off.
 Devon!
 - Added position-persistence.
 If you are a civilian, then you will spawn back where you disconnected/left if you are alive
 - Crafting now adds the weapon in your backpack or in your hands
+- Added new restaurants featuring the new food items in kavala
+- Removed unnecessary things in mission file